Impacts Of Discrimination In Workforce And Way Forward

 This article illustrates the impact gender discrimination in workforce creates on its employees commitment, satisfaction and motivation level of employees.
 Its identifies few factors which has drastic effect on employee performance/Productivity.
 Related researches have showed that women are more discriminated than males in private sector compared to public sector.
 The results show that gender discrimination decreases satisfaction & motivation and commitment & enthusiasm level of employees, and increases the stress level in the employees.

 Women discrimination at workplace can be in many forms.
 In addition to old forms of discrimination, is it on the basis of religion, gender or minority.
-Newer forms of biases, more delicate and less perceptible, like disability, age, minority, genetic disposition and migration, sexual orientation and lifestyle also become prominent.
+Newer forms of biases, more delicate and less perceptible, like disability, age, minority, genetic disposition and migration and lifestyle also become prominent.

 Companies that proactively maintain diversity in cultures, gender and exhibit long-term commitment to it reap competitive benefits by leveraging this diversity into a business success.
 ‘Breaking through the Glass Ceiling: Women in Management’ by ILO emphasis and targeted at situation of women in professional and managerial works